Frequently Asked Questions

 [Full resume]

 Abel Alejandre is a U.S.-based artist, best known for his explorations of masculinity and drawings.
-He has recently completed Artist in Residence at Fullerton.
+He recently completed an Artist in Residence at Fullerton.

 PRESS